KKotlicki/Cibot/README.md

 # Cibot

 ## Description

 This repository contains a code of Official discord bot of WEITI Telekomunikacja 2020/2021-Z;
-The code is universal, so there's no need to tweak the code to run it as your own new bot.
+The code is universal, so there is no need to tweak the code to run it as your own new bot.
 (more on that in MANUAL.txt)